 You should ascertain if the loan comes with a fixed or variable interest rate.
 Also, check if it’s easier for you to take a longer loan term with higher interest rates or a shorter one with lower interest but has higher monthly payments.

 Private student loans are a lot more lenient than federal loans.
 However, you might not be allowed to postpone your repayment until after your graduation, or you might not be given the chance to pause your repayment schedule if you become unemployed.

 You should look at your monthly income and know how much to bring out each month for paying off the loan, and if you’re at risk of defaulting.
-Also, consider if it is more sensible to take out a loan that requires interest-only payments while in school if you’d rather make your monthly in full if they can wait till you graduate.
+Also, consider if it is more sensible to take out a loan that requires interest-only payments while in school if you’d rather make your monthly payment in full if they can wait till you graduate.

 Be sure to know the type of fees the loan provider charges for the loan and the type of customer service options they provide.

 3. How Do You Apply for a Private Student Loan?

 The first thing you should do before you apply for any loans is to check your credit score and know how good or bad it is.
 Private student loans usually require a higher credit score, so if you have a lower credit score, you may have to find a cosigner.